-Opportunities to use or develop creative skills in writing, photography and artwork are available through involvement in any of the three student publications.
-Students, regardless of major, may gain experience in layout and design, news and feature writing, photography, and photo editing.
+Opportunities to use or develop creative skills in writing, photography and artwork are available through involvement in any of the two student publications.
+Students, regardless of major, may gain experience in editorial management, layout and design, news and feature writing, photography, and photo editing.

-The Skyline, news magazine is produced biweekly during the fall and spring semesters by student staff.
-The magazine provides the university community with news concerning students, faculty and campus events as well as providing a forum for students to discuss ideas and express opinions.
-The magazine also provides a historical record of Sul Ross State University.
+The Skyline, news magazine is produced periodically throughout the academic semesters by student staff.
+The publication provides the university community with news concerning students, faculty, and campus events, as well as providing a forum for students to discuss ideas and express opinions.
+The publication also provides a historical record of Sul Ross State University.
 The Skyline is supervised by a Student Publications Sponsors who can be contacted at 202.368.4545 or in MAB 102.
-The literary magazine is supervised by the Languages and Literature Department in MAB 114.
+Other inquiries can be made at MAB 114.

 The Sage, the University's award-winning literary magazine, showcases essays, short stories, poems, art and photography from the student body of Sul Ross State University.
-The Sage is supervised by a Student Publications Sponsors who can be contacted at 432.837.8283 or in MAB 112.
+The Sage is supervised by a Student Publications Sponsors who can be contacted at 432.837.8524 or BAB 316.
 The literary magazine is supervised by the Languages and Literature Department in MAB 114.